The Untold Legend Of Imogen Flight by Mary Littlejohn

-It's the summer of 1850, in London, England, and Imogen Flight is set to be knighted by Good Queen Vic.
-The patrons of the ladies-only Saucy Chicken pub share stories and tall-tales of their heroine.
+It is an auspicious day in 1850's London, England: daring duellist Imogen Flight is set to be knighted by Good Queen Vic.
+The patrons of the ladies-only Saucy Chicken pub celebrate by sharing tall tales of their heroine.
 When Imogen herself shows up, along with her trusty sidekick Volta, she comes with more stories of her own -- and someone on her trail.
 What follows is a feminist comedy for the ages, paying homage to the multitudes of incredible women who have been lost to history.

 Keywords: women, sword-fighting, stage combat, Victorian, period, all-female cast, pirates, swashbuckling, feminist, cross-gender casting, doubling, fictional heroines